basicallydan/danhough.com/busking/2017-10-21-kings-cross.md

 Nonetheless, the practice of the last week on songs I haven't performed in a while paid off, because I'm expanding my repertoire once again.
 I've got a few new songs I'd like to try learning, too.

-{% include _pull-right-image.html paragraph="The view from the pitch." src="/img/busking/2017-10-21-kings-cross-2.jpg" %}

 ### The first tip

 For _Big Yellow Taxi_.
 Not sure who did it, but it wasn't a particularly memorable rendition.
 Thanks for the £2 though, stranger!